mpourmpoulis/PythonVoiceCodingPlugin/README.md

+## Release and Version

+Currently in preparation of the initial 0.0.0 release , probably between 5-10/11 :)

 ## Limitations

+There are of course certain limitations:

 * Currently I do not fully support python > 3.3 (Still, you can work on code that contains some new features such as async and await keywords, f-strings).
 That's because Sublime uses python 3.3.6 and I rely on the standard library´s ast module to parse the code.
 An alternative could have been astroid but it itself uses typed_ast, which contains C code, something which I wanted to avoid.
 The plugin will most likely eventually change to a client server architecture and simply use an up to date ast module from python 3.7 or the new 3.8.